At St. Philip’s Episcopal Church, we don’t pretend to have all the answers. But we’re not afraid to ask the big questions, including:

 Practicing “radical hospitality”

-Before communion at each service, The Reverend Michael R. Ruk, rector of St. Philip’s, says these words: “Jesus invited everyone to His table, so all are invited to His table today.”
+Before communion at each mass, The Reverend Michael R. Ruk, rector of St. Philip’s, says these words: “Jesus invited everyone to His table, so all are invited to His table today.”

 This sums up St. Philip’s approach to both worship and community.
 There are no litmus tests.
 All are welcome, and we really mean it: artists and accountants, Republicans and Democrats, LGBT and straight people, those of other faith traditions and of no tradition.
 No exceptions.